dhcgn/GoCommunicator/README.md

 example.org   IN   TXT   "gocom target: [https url for a http post]"
 ```

+## Security

+For Message Encryption is use the standard JWE with ECDH_ES_A256KW and the EC P-384 from NIST.
+(Would like to use a different curve)
+The target where the message is send (http post) to, is read from a TXT Record so this could be spoofed.

 ## User Story

 #### Use application on any maschine to send a message